Terms & Conditions

 Reservation Policy:

-• A reservation is valid only after an official booking was done, and after having received our invoice for prepayment.
+• A reservation is not valid until an official booking has been made and our invoice for the advance payment has been received.

-• Full payment is due latest 30 days before embarkation
+• Full payment is due no later than 30 days prior to embarkation.

-Confirmation of sailing for safaris with individual bookings always depend on reaching the required minimum number of paying guests, as stated on the price lists.
+Confirmation of travel for safaris with individual bookings is always subject to reaching the required minimum number of paying guests.

 Cancellation Policy: